sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 - Make ongoing work and backlog visible
 - Promote the use of GitHub and Gitlab (SaaS)
 - Support and use GCcode to share within the GC

+--

+- Move from project to product management
+- Organizational and governance changes to enable agility

 ---